 Cleveland-Massillon Road Corridor Improvements

 The Summit County Engineer's office has long recognized the need to reduce congestion and increase safety on the heavily traveled Cleveland-Massillon Road in Bath and Copley townships.
 Some sections of Cleveland-Massillon have an average daily traffic count of 20,000 cars a day.
 We have been successful in finding multiple project partners and grant funding sources for these intersection improvements along the Cleveland-Massillon Road corridor.
 Project funding coordination involves two different grant funding sources, both townships, ODOT, and a landowner's association making these improvements a true community effort.
 Additional turn lanes, intersection realignments, and updated signals will reduce congestion, improve air quality, and make for a safer, quicker commute in western Summit County.
-Look for construction to start on these projects in 2020!
+Construction is substantially complete on two of the three projects along Cleveland-Massillon Road.

 Cleveland-Massillon Road at Ghent Road

-The Cleveland-Massillon Road at Ghent Road improvement calls for the addition of a right turn lane from Cleveland-Massillon onto Ghent Road and a realignment of the intersection.
+The Cleveland-Massillon Road at Ghent Road improvement added a right turn lane from Cleveland-Massillon onto Ghent Road and a realigned the intersection.
 We received approximately $200,000 from the state Transportation Improvement District fund.
 Our funding partners for this project are the Embassy Parkway Landowner's Assocation and Bath Township.

 Cleveland-Massillon at Ridgewood

-The project involves adding a southbound right turn lane and an eastbound left turn lane and upgrading the traffic signal at the Cleveland-Massillon and Ridgewood Road intersection.
+The project added a southbound right turn lane and an eastbound left turn lane and upgraded the traffic signal at the Cleveland-Massillon and Ridgewood Road intersection.
 This project received funding from federal Congestion Mitigation Air Quality funds and Copley Township.